CodeDotJS/SmallNode/README.md

 a music player written in node [ cli ]

-I haven't tested the code yet.
+I haven't tested the code yet. [ update : it works ]

 - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - -